maxinebaghdadi/Wine-Predictions/index.md

 BERT uses two training strategies:
   1. Masked LM: 15% of the words in a sequence fed into BERT are replaced with a Mask token.
 The model predicts the original value of the masked words based on the context of the non-masked.
 Its loss function only considers the prediction of the masked values.
   2. Next Sentence Prediction: 50% of inputs are a pair in which the second sentence is a subsequent sentence in the original and the other 50% is where random sentences from the text are chosen as the second sentence.
 This trains the model to disconnect the random sentence from the first.

+ We use BERT to extract descriptive terms from the Wine Reviews dataset to product prediction modelling.

+# Process

 ```markdown
 Syntax highlighted code block